-Generally speaking, a classical resource-constrained project schedule only takes into account the precedence constraint between the activities.
-While executing the schedule, there might be some interference factors that would influence the successors and might need some adjustments.
-It will be complicated for the single constraint schedule to adjust when encountering the resource contentions.
+Generally, a classical resource-constrained project schedule only considers the precedence constraint between activities.
+While executing the schedule, some interference factors might influence the successors and require adjustments.
+It is complicated for a single constraint schedule to adjust when encountering resource contentions.

 In recent years, the project scheduling problem with resource allocation has attracted the attention of many scholars.
-Kaiafa & Chassiakos (2015) believe that existing resource allocation methods use strong constraints in resource constraints or duration limit.
-The authors divide the corresponding constraints into two kinds of “hard” and “soft”.
-In the optimized model of resource allocation, the number of resources is allowed to float up and down in the normal size.
+Kaiafa and Chassiakos (2015) suggested that existing resource allocation methods use strong resource constraints or duration limits.
+The authors divided the corresponding constraints into two kinds: “hard” and “soft.”
+In the optimised resource allocation model, the number of resources can fluctuate within a normal size.

-Wiesemann, Kuhn, & Rustem (2012) divide the resource allocation into two stages: a deterministic resource allocation model is established in the first stage, and the uncertainty is added in the second stage to make the model more applicable to the stochastic scenario.
+Wiesemann, Kuhn, and Rustem (2012) divided resource allocation into two stages.
+A deterministic resource allocation model is established in the first stage, and uncertainty is added in the second stage to make the model more applicable to the stochastic scenario.

-Aiming at the Resource Constrained Project Scheduling Problem with minimum and maximum time lags) (RCPSP/max), Fu, Lau, & Varakantham (2015) design the resource breakdown aware chaining procedure in the process of resource allocation that is on the basis of three metrics: mean heuristic (MH), variance heuristic(VH) and mean variance heuristic (MVH).
-Almeida, Correia, & Saldanha-da-Gama (2016) study one of the most recent extensions of RCPSP: multi-skill resource constrained project scheduling problem (MSRCPSP).
-In order to avoid the random resource selection and allocation, the authors apply the two new concepts of resource weight and activity grouping into the proposed heuristic algorithm, and combine the eight activity priority rules to ensure that the resources with higher weights can be allocated to the activity with shorter duration as much as possible.
+Aiming at the resource-constrained project scheduling problem with minimum and maximum time lags (RCPSP/max), Fu, Lau, and Varakantham (2015) designed the resource breakdown aware chaining procedure in the process of resource allocation based on three metrics: the mean, variance, and mean-variance heuristics.
+In addition, Almeida, Correia, and Saldanha-da-Gama (2016) studied one of the most recent extensions of RCPSP: the multiskill RCPSP.
+The authors applied the two new concepts of resource weight and activity grouping into the proposed heuristic algorithm to avoid random resource selection and allocation.
+They combined the eight activity priority rules to ensure that resources with higher weights can be allocated to activities with a shorter duration as much as possible.

-Moutinho & Tereso (2014) propose a mathematical model for the stochastic multi-mode resource-constrained project scheduling problem, and use the discrete and finite partition of timespan to evaluate the activity scheduling arrangement.
-And according to the expected value of the required resources, to make the duration of each activity as balanced as possible to that value to determine the start time of the activity and the resource allocation mode to minimize the expected total project cost.
+Moutinho and Tereso (2014) proposed a mathematical model for the stochastic multimode RCPSP and used the discrete and finite partition of a timespan to evaluate the activity scheduling arrangement.
+According to the expected value of the required resources, the duration of each activity is as balanced as possible with that value to determine the activity start time and resource allocation mode to minimise the expected total project cost.

-When Gülpınar, Çanakoğlu, & Branke (2018) study the stochastic multi-period task-resource allocation problem, they assign resources to various activities in the order of estimated marginal utility.
-And they propose forward (approximate) dynamic programming algorithms and an evolutionary algorithm.
+When Gülpınar, Çanakoğlu and Branke (2018) studied the stochastic multiperiod task-resource allocation problem, they assigned resources to various activities in the order of estimated marginal utility.
+They proposed forward (approximate) dynamic programming algorithms and an evolutionary algorithm.

-Li et al. (2020) study the decentralized multi-project time-cost tradeoff problem (MPTCP-D), where resource allocation decisions and project scheduling are made by project managers in a distributed way.
-A multi-agent based cooperative approach with negotiation protocol is proposed to mitigate resource contentions of autonomous local decisions and achieve a reasonable resource allocation for overall decision-maker, with both exact and local-search based heuristic algorithms developed.
+Li et al. (2020) studied the decentralised multiproject time-cost trade-off problem, where project managers make resource allocation decisions and schedule projects in a distributed way.
+A multiagent-based cooperative approach with a negotiation protocol was proposed to mitigate resource contentions of autonomous local decisions and achieve a reasonable resource allocation for the overall decision-maker, with both exact and local-search-based heuristic algorithms developed.

-Naegler & Schoenherr (1989) put forward the concept of resource flow network in 1989.
-Leus & Herroelen (2001) use the so-called resource flow network to represent the transfer of resources across the activities of the project network schedule.
-After the resource allocation is concerned into the project scheduling, the constraints in the schedule include precedence constraints and resource constraints, and the so-called resource flow network is constituted.
-The advantage of this network is that when the schedule is adjusted, the new resource conflict can be effectively prevented to make the schedule easier to be adjusted.
-It is proved that the additional resource constraint is one of the effective measures to solve the resource conflict in the original network.
+Naegler and Schoenherr (1989) put forward the concept of the resource flow network in 1989.
+In addition, Leus and Herroelen (2001) used the so-called resource flow network to represent the transfer of resources across the activities of the project network schedule.
+After the resource allocation is concerned with project scheduling, the constraints in the schedule include precedence and resource constraints, and the resource flow network is established.
+The advantage of this network is that the new resource conflicts can be effectively prevented to make the schedule easier to adjust.
+The additional resource constraints are an effective measure to solve resource conflicts in the original network.